Rethinking the Learning Paradigm for Facial Expression Recognition: Proposed Methods

 \subsection{Label Disambiguation}

-The label disambiguation with the transformer decoder includes the label embedding regularization module and the confidence revision module.
-An input image $x$ is fed into the pre-trained encoder to get visual tokens $\mathcal{F}^{HW\times d}$, where $HW$ denotes the number of visual tokens and $d$ denotes the feature dimension of the hidden state.
+The label disambiguation with the transformer decoder mainly includes the label embedding regularization module and confidence revision module.
+An input image $x$ is fed into the pre-trained encoder to get visual token $\mathcal{F}^{HW\times d}$, where $HW$ denotes the number of visual tokens and $d$denotes the feature dimension of the hidden state.
 We initialize the query embedding $\mathcal{Q}^{k \times d}$, where $k$ denotes the number of classes.
-In the fine-tuning stage, the transformer decoder updates $\mathcal{Q}^{k \times d}$ according to visual tokens, with $\mathcal{Q}^{k \times d}$ reflecting the correlation of category-related features.
-Inspired by~\cite{carion2020end,liu2021query2label}, we link the category-related features to the learnable query embedding $\mathcal{Q}^{k \times d}$ and predict the confidence sector $C_i$ of the sample by their correspondence.
+In the training stage, the transformer decoder updates $\mathcal{Q}^{k \times d}$ according to visual tokens, which reflects the correlation of category-related features.
+Inspired by previous work~\cite{carion2020end,liu2021query2label}, we link the category-related features to the learnable query embedding $\mathcal{Q}^{k \times d}$ and predict the confidence sector $C_i$ of the sample by their correspondence.
 Specifically, $C_i$ is obtained by inputting the logits from the last layer of the transformer decoder to the sigmoid function.
-However, differently by~\cite{carion2020end,liu2021query2label}, (1) our method is designed for PLL and focuses on disambiguation by query to finally find the unique correct label with the highest confidence for each instance.
+However, differently, (1) Our method is designed for PLL and focuses on disambiguation by query to finally find the unique correct label with the highest confidence for an instance.
 (2) Besides querying the classification logits, we also query the label confidence.
 (3) To mitigate the problem of imbalance distribution in the FER dataset, we design a special regularization for label embedding.

-\subsubsection{Label Embedding Regularization.}
+\subsubsection{Label Embedding Regularization}